j-clavoie/html-code-cleaner-tools/README.md

 Example: the number: ```12 654 $``` will be converted to ```12&#160;654&#160;$```

 <br />

+### **Clean URL**
+This setting is to enable/disable the Cleaning URL step in both Begin and End processes (default: TRUE/enable).
 <br />

+### **Trim Spaces**
+This setting is to enable/disable the Trim useless Spaces step in both Begin and End processes (default: TRUE/enable).
+<br /><br />

 ## Known issues

 ### HTML Code Cleaner - Begin & End
 When using these both functions, all comment at the beginning of the code will be removed.<br>
-All other comments will keep but if the code starts with comments then these comments will be removed.alias
+All other comments will be kept but if the code starts with comments then these comments will be removed.

 ## Reference